 Variety and quality

 These are the two axes that define Uzbek craftsmanship.
 A wide choice of materials: steel, wood, silk, cotton, terracotta, paper...
 Uzbeks work with all the resources produced by or passing through the country.
-Over the centuries, they have succeeded in preserving traditional motifs, methods and techniques, most of which are passed down from father to son within family lines that have chosen culture and know-how, whether for tapestry, cutlery, embroidery or illuminations and miniatures.
+Over the centuries, they have succeeded in preserving traditional motifs, methods and techniques, most of which are passed down from father to son within family lines that have chosen culture and know-how, whether in tapestry, cutlery, embroidery or illuminations and miniatures.
 It was a long struggle to keep them going under Soviet rule.
 Today, in Ferghana, Gijduvan and Bukhara, well-established craftsmen open schools, train apprentices and host master classes for tourists, enabling them to discover the treasures of Uzbek culture.

 On the jewelry side